 In case you missed the first part, you can read it here.

 Besides managing the Banco Sabadell’s online media channels for five years, I was also in charge of the digital strategy for BPM Traducciones, the brand that I created in 2011 to provide translation, interpreting, editing and language instruction services until I moved to the United States in 2016.
-In addition, I had personal profiles on Facebook, Twitter, Google+ and Instagram.
+I had personal profiles on Facebook, Twitter, Google+ and Instagram as well.

 Regarding privacy, I discovered that it could be customized on Facebook.
 At first, it was perfect: I could create groups and choose what they could see.
 However, that would end up being a burden.
 I also noticed that communication was becoming unidirectional: many people were viewing my content, but I didn’t feel we were actually in touch.
 And I didn’t have much time to catch up with their updates.
 In 2014, I chose to close my Facebook account and see who would genuinely keep in touch.
 Although I lost many contacts, I was happy to let them go.
 The people I’m closest to had been and continue being in touch with me.

 It took me some time to realize that I didn’t want to use social media, nor did I want to further my career as a social media specialist.
 Although I know that social media can provide many benefits, I’m not interested at present: it’s time-consuming and not offering me added value.
-I’d rather use my time to live my life and get to work.
+I’d use my time to live my life and get to work instead.